Grizzelbee/ioBroker.mielecloudservice/README.md

 This adapter is for retrieving information about all your Miele@Home devices from the official Miele 3rd-party API.

-## Steps
+## Installation
 To install, excecute the following:

 1. Install via Admin: https://github.com/Grizzelbee/ioBroker.mielecloudservice.git
 2. create an App-Account for Miele@Home in the Miele Smartphone App
 3. Create an developer account at https://www.miele.com/f/com/en/register_api.aspx
 4. Add your Miele-Devices to the App (if not added automatically)
-6. Fill in the client_secret and client_id received from Miele-developer Team and acoount-id and password from the App.
+6. Fill in the client_secret and client_id received from Miele-developer Team and account-id and password from the App.

 ## Requirements